-Can you really sleep well?
+Is it really nice to sleep?
 Doctors and researchers are now certain: beauty sleep really does exist.
-Because not only our skin regenerates during sleep.
-We give 5 good reasons why sleep promotes beauty and gives you a radiant appearance.
+Because it's not just our skin that regenerates during sleep.
+We give 5 good reasons why sleep promotes beauty and ensures a radiant appearance.

-Every day we are exposed to numerous external influences that place great demands on our skin and affect our appearance.
-At night, when we come to rest and sleep, important regeneration processes take place.
+Every day we are exposed to numerous external influences that put a lot of strain on our skin and affect our appearance.
+Important regeneration processes take place at night when we rest and sleep.

-Swedish scientists have proven that the infamous "beauty sleep" is not a myth.
+Swedish scientists have proven that the notorious "beauty sleep" is not a myth.
 They photographed test subjects after eight hours and after only five hours of sleep.
-The longer sleep duration made the test subjects look more attractive in front of the testers.
+The longer sleep duration made the subjects look more attractive in front of the testers.

 5 good reasons why sleep promotes beauty